xy7-ux/LABS/README.md

 # LABS
-A place to keep my university projects.
+A place to keep my university/personal projects.